Saint Croix Parish, New Brunswick

-Saint Croix is a civil parish in Charlotte County, New Brunswick, Canada, straddling Route 1 to the north of Saint Andrews, New Brunswick.
-It comprises two local service districts, both of which are members of the Southwest New Brunswick Service Commission (SNBSC).
+Saint Croix is a geographic parish in Charlotte County, New Brunswick, Canada, straddling Route 1 to the north of the original town of Saint Andrews.

+For governance purposes, all of the parish south of Route 1 is part of the post-reform town of Saint Andrews, the Board Road area is part of the town of the Municipal District of St. Stephen, and the remainder north of Route 1 is part of the Southwest rural district, all of which are members of the Southwest New Brunswick Service Commission.

+Prior to the 2023 governance reform, it comprised two local service districts, both of which were members of the Southwest New Brunswick Service Commission (SNBSC).

-The Census subdivision of the same name includes the entire parish, while the LSD of Bayside is used as a Designated place.
+The Census subdivision of the same name includes the entire parish, while the former LSD of Bayside is used as a Designated place.

 Origin of name

 The parish's name comes from the St. Croix River, which forms part of its western border.

 History

 Saint Croix was erected in 1874 from the northern part of Saint Andrews Parish, including parts of Saint Andrews, Saint David, and Saint Patrick Parishes but lacking the northeastern part of modern Saint Croix.